NatLibFi/NDL-VuFind2-Vagrant/README.md

 * Clone the NDL-VuFind2-Vagrant files to the host computer, preferably (but this is not an absolute must) into a directory parallel to the NDL-VuFind2 working directory e.g. _path-to/NDL-VuFind2_ & _same-path-to/NDL-VuFind2-Vagrant_.
 The directory names can also be different than those presented here.
 All the same applies also to RecordManager files if using it on the host.

 * Run `vagrant up` once or manually copy _VagrantConf.rb.sample_ to _VagrantConf.rb_.
-  * If the path to the NDL-VuFind2 working directory is other than _../NDL-VuFind2_ modify the _VagrantConf.rb_ **VufindPath** variable accordingly.
+  * If the path to the NDL-VuFind2 working directory is other than _../NDL-VuFind2_ modify the _VagrantConf.rb_ <a href="https://github.com/NatLibFi/NDL-VuFind2-Vagrant/blob/master/VagrantConf.rb.sample#L4">VufindPath</a> variable accordingly.
 The path can either be an absolute or a relative path as long as the NDL-VuFind2 files can be found there.
 Similar attention to possible RecordManager directory should be used.<br/>
-  * Adjust also VMProvider accordingly if not using VirtualBox.
+  * Adjust also <a href="https://github.com/NatLibFi/NDL-VuFind2-Vagrant/blob/bd4bd3e9affd8dbd47ca69a2e4c602d82afac8ff/VagrantConf.rb.sample#L45">VMProvider</a> accordingly if not using VirtualBox.

 * Run `vagrant up` again or manually copy _ubuntu.conf.sample_ to _ubuntu.conf_ and see the file for possible install configuration changes (e.g. using RecordManager on host or remote Solr server etc.) prior to running the VM in full.